After 18 to 20 weeks, you will notice that your baby moves

 to keep track of the baby's movement every day.
 This is often called a "kick

 count."
+Counting your baby's kicks can help you learn your baby's movement patterns and recognize if there is a change.
+A change could be a sign of a problem.
 A common way to do a kick count is to see how much time it takes to

 feel 10 movements.
 Ten movements (such as kicks, flutters, or rolls) in 1 hour

 or less are considered normal.
 But do not panic if you do not feel 10

 movements.
 Less activity may simply mean the baby is sleeping.

 If an hour goes by and you have not recorded 10 movements, have something to eat or drink and count for another hour.
 If you do not record 10 movements in the 2-hour period, call your doctor right away.